VIsible Multi-Object Spectrograph

 The spectra are recorded on the four charge-coupled device (CCD) cameras mounted at the end of the instrument.
 “Instead of recording images of point sources, we record one long stripe (spectrum) for each object that reveals their composition and motion in space,” says Steffen Mieske.

-Thanks to its capabilities to observe a hundred or so galaxies at the same time, VIMOS could collect the spectra of tens of thousands of galaxies over the history of the Universe, showing how they formed, how they grew, and evolved.
+Thanks to its capabilities to observe a hundred or so galaxies at the same time, VIMOS could collect the spectra of tens of thousands of galaxies over the history of the Universe, showing how they formed, grew and evolved.

 Nevertheless, while VIMOS excels at taking spectra of hundreds of distant galaxies, it can also observe nearby galaxies.
 Given that these galaxies appear much bigger on the sky, taking a spectrum along a narrow slit is not enough, as most of the light the galaxy would fall outside the slit.
 To solve this, VIMOS has an integral field unit mode (IFU), which allows spectra to be taken in two dimensions.
 For each pixel on the galaxy, the IFU mode gives us a full spectrum.
 “It’s like taking thousands of images with different filters all at once.
 Thanks to this we can study in great detail the dynamics and composition of extended sources like galaxies and nebulae,” says Juan Carlos Muñoz, the VIMOS instrument fellow.